This post is also available in Deutsch, Français.and Español

 - Split it in two halves KEK1, KEK2

-- Encrypt KEK1 with IBBE to include the set of regions (whitelist regions)
+- Encrypt KEK1 with IBBE to include the set of regions (allowlist regions)

-- Encrypt KEK2 with IBR to exclude locations in the regions defined in 3 (blacklist colo)
+- Encrypt KEK2 with IBR to exclude locations in the regions defined in 3 (blocklist colo)

-- Encrypt KEK with IBBE to include locations not in the regions defined in 3 (whitelist colo)
+- Encrypt KEK with IBBE to include locations not in the regions defined in 3 (allowlist colo)

 - Send all three encrypted keys (KEK1)region, (KEK2)exclude, (KEK)include to all locations